dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ~~Easy fix, buy Intel~~

-So with AMD, whenever Apple calls CPU specific functions the app witll either not work or outright crash.
+So with AMD, whenever Apple calls CPU specific functions the app will either not work or outright crash.
 Here are some apps and their "fixes":

 * Adobe Products don't always work
    * Some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)